heathprovost/openbd-heroku/README.md

 		goto http://localhost:8080/ to see your site

-3. Put it in git

-		$ git init
-		$ git add .
-		$ git commit -m "1st commit"

-4. Create, deploy, and view on Heroku
+3. Create, deploy, and view on Heroku

 		$ heroku openbd:create your-app-name
 		$ git push heroku master